What is infertility?

 What is male infertility?

-Reproduction (or making a baby) is a simple and natural experience for most couples.
+Reproduction (or making a baby) is a simple and natural experience for some couples.
 However, for some couples it is very difficult to conceive.

 Male infertility is diagnosed when, after testing both partners, reproductive problems have been found in the male.